Lathishkumar20/Medical_insurance_project/README.md

 # DATASET ATTRIBUTES
 The dataset used in this project contains the following columns:

+-- PatientID : Integer Value.
-Age: Age of the individual (numeric)
+-- Age: age of primary beneficiary
-Gender: Gender of the individual (male/female)
-BMI: Body mass index of the individual (numeric)
-Children: Number of children/dependents covered by the insurance plan (numeric)
-Smoker: Smoking status of the individual (yes/no)
-Region: Residential region of the individual (northeast, northwest, southeast, southwest)
-Charges: Medical insurance charges billed to the individual (numeric)
+-- Gender: gender of primary beneficiary (male or female) -- Bmi: body mass index of primary beneficiary
+-- Children: number of children covered by health insurance / number of dependents -- Smoker: whether the primary beneficiary is a smoker or not (yes or no) -- Region: the beneficiary's residential area in the US (northeast, southeast, southwest, or northwest) -- Claim: individual medical costs billed by health insurance